-Wargrave Girls Football Club started life in 2000 when a teacher from the local Junior School took a handful of girls for football training on a Saturday morning.
+Wargrave Women and Girls Football Club started life in 2000 when a teacher from the local Junior School took a handful of girls for football training on a Saturday morning as they were not allowed to join in with the boys!
 These 4 or 5 girls loved their football and played in some local tournaments over the next few years.

 The Club really started to take shape when some of the parents began to get involved along with their daughters and gradually the Club was able to field a 7 a side team in the girls’ league.
 As word spread so the Club increased in popularity and by 2009 there were 4 teams playing competitive football.